AdithyaSean/next-step-ai/README.md

 # Next Step - Career Guidance System

+A machine learning system to help Sri Lankan students make informed career decisions based on their academic performance, interests, and skills.

 ## Overview
 This repository is dedicated to exploring and identifying the best AI model and datasets for building Next Step, a career guidance application.
 The final product will be a multiplatform application developed using Flutter for our Innovation and Entrepreneurship module and NIBM HND in Software Engineering's capstone project.
 The app aims to assist Sri Lankan students in making informed educational and career decisions.